jjvanzon/Circular-Language-Spec-Plans/3. Done/2009-09 00    Wrap Up Black Box, System Objects & Assignment Specs/2009-09 01 Wrap Up Black Box, System Objects & Assignment Specs, Goal.md

 ------------------

 Between September 09, 2009 – September 28, 2009
-Time span of 20 days
+Time span of __20__ days
-17 hours total
+__17__ hours total

 Future
 ------

-After this project, getting Microsoft certified is picked up again.
+After this project, getting Microsoft certified might be picked up again.
-It will only be after getting certified and getting a new job, updating templates, and everything regarding the new job, that a new New Computer Language Functional Design project will be picked up again.
+It will only be after getting certified and getting a new job, updating templates, and everything regarding the new job, that a new Circle Language Spec project might be picked up again.